On this page:

 - the date of the transfer

-- the trust ledger account the money is transferred from (including identifying reference)
+- the name of the trust ledger account the money is transferred from (including identifying reference)

-- the trust ledger account the money is transferred to (including identifying reference)
+- the name of the trust ledger account the money is transferred to (including identifying reference)

 - the amount transferred